DawnPaladin/hki-sitefinity-theme/README.md

 Visit http://test.hki.com/Sitefinity/Pages?lang=en and click "Create a Page".
 (If you're creating a page inside a group, find the "Group page" for that group, click the Actions dropdown to the right of it, and click "Create a child page".)

 Type in a name for the page.
-In the "Template" section, choose "Select another Template", scroll up to find the HKI Glass template, select it, and click "Done".
+The HKI Glass template should be selected by default.
 Click "Create and go to add content" at the bottom of the page.

 ## Lay out the page